jurgenwigg/py3S60/newcore/Doc/library/unittest.mock.rst

 .. note::

+    :func:`patch` is straightforward to use.
 The key is to do the patching in the right namespace.
 See the section `where to patch`_.

 .. function:: patch(target, new=DEFAULT, spec=None, create=False, spec_set=None, autospec=None, new_callable=None, **kwargs)